ONLYOFFICE/docspace-api-sdk-typescript/docs/FilesFilesApi.md

 const apiInstance = new FilesFilesApi(configuration);

-let fileId: number; //The file Id to change its version history. (default to undefined) let changeHistory: ChangeHistory; //The parameters for changing version history. (optional)
+let fileId: number; //The file Id to change its version history. (default to undefined) let changeHistory: ChangeHistory; //The parameters for changing version history.

 const { status, data } = await apiInstance.changeVersionHistory(
     fileId,